List posts can be a fantastic way to share information that's easy to read and provide helpful content on your blog.

 If I find a list of to-do items for important tasks, I’m going to save it and come back to it.
 It’s a useful resource for actionable items.
 Some people print list posts and keep them nearby.

 11. List content is easy to crowdsource

 Sometimes, “writing” a blog post is as easy as tweeting a question.
 The answers that come back may work well as a list.
 Or try emailing a question to several experts or influencers.
-When you get their replies, you’ll suddenly find you have “5 Expert Views on Topic X.” Once you post it, they may help promote it for you.
+When you get their replies, you’ll suddenly find you have “5 Expert Views on Topic X.” Once you post it, they may help promote it.

 If you weren’t using lists already, now you have a good idea of why you should start.
-If you have any suggestions or examples of lists (good or bad), let us know with a comment below!
+If you have any suggestions or examples of lists (good or bad), let us know by commenting below!